 Today’s Topic: Improving as a Coach

 Hi, my name is Jimmy Yoo.
 I am one of five high-performance coaches here at Complete Performance Coaching.
 I’m piggy-backing off of Coach Rebecca who talked about how athletes can work with their coaches.
-I’m going to provide some advice for coaches on how to be better youth and high school coaches.
+I’m also going to provide some advice for coaches on how to be better youth and high school coaches.

 Aside from being a high-performance coach, I’m also a high school coach, a youth coach, and travel coach for lacrosse.
 I just finished my summer season with my travel high school team.
-Right now, it’s my downtime.
-Summer’s coming to an end and tryouts for the fall season are about to start in two weeks so it’s that low time.
+Right now, it’s my downtime because summer’s coming to an end and tryouts for the fall season are about to start in two weeks so it’s that low time.
 As a coach, it’s time to reflect on the last year of coaching and look back at the things I have done well, things I need to improve on, and then work on those things to improve as a coach.

 Improving as a Coach

 Today I’m going to talk about coaching in three parts.
 I’ll talk about having values as a coach, setting goals as a coach, and how to act and react with and without emotions.

 The most important part of being a coach is core values.
 What do you want to teach your kids?
 What do want them to learn and walk away with?
 I tell the athletes, “I want you to have fun.”
 To me, fun means playing hard, playing together, and also playing as a family.
 Fun is playing hard and also playing competitive, but the other side is supporting each other as a family.

 Fun and family are the two core goals for me.

 How do I teach that?
 The fun piece, playing hard, I talk about it as mastery.
 What the athletes attain, every practice, every competition is about getting better.
 It’s also about becoming better at what you do, one little step at a time, one little chunk at a time.